max-russo-com/mx2/README.md

 MX² is simply a portable, auditable container built on Argon2id and XChaCha20-Poly1305.

+## 🔍 Why MX² Is Different

+Most cryptographic systems either:

+• store keys directly inside a vault
+• derive a single key from a password (KDFs)
+• or use a seed phrase tied to one specific ecosystem

+MX² introduces a different model:

+**A password-protected, portable container that stores two high-entropy secret phrases
+from which unlimited deterministic keys can be derived — for any purpose and on any implementation.**

+The password **only unlocks the container**.
+The two phrases act as a **root secret**, enabling deterministic derivation of:

+• per-message encryption keys
+• per-device or per-application keys
+• post-quantum keypairs
+• identity material
+• long-term recovery flows

+Because derivation is deterministic, MX² guarantees:

+• **infinite keys from a single root**
+• **no private keys stored on disk**
+• **long-term recoverability** (container + password = full regeneration)
+• **interoperability** across independent implementations
+• **auditability** without revealing internal secrets

+MX² does not enforce how the phrases must be used.
+It simply defines a **secure, portable, inspectable container** for storing them.

 ## ✨ What MX² does

 MX² uses a user password to **encrypt and protect** a JSON payload containing